Laurae2/Laurae/README.md

 install_github("Laurae2/Laurae")
 ```

-Running in a Virtual Machine?
+Running in a Virtual Machine and/or have no proxy redirection from R?
 Use the following alternative:

 ```
 library(devtools)